PracticeMakesCorrect/Python-Convert-Scanned-Book-Pages-To-Text/README.md

-# python-convert-scanned-book-pages-to-text
-Will convert canned book pages to text and preserve column order
+Wife wanted asked me to digitize a cookbook, so I scanned the pages and saved them as pdf.
+Wife said no, I need to be able to search the text for the recipe names and ingredients.
+This does that.